actionm/geo-countries/README.md

 This will:

-1. Download the Natural Earth USA point-of-view countries dataset.
+1. Download the Natural Earth USA point-of-view countries dataset into the `data/` directory.
 2. Convert it to GeoJSON format.
 3. Save the result in `data/countries_de_jure_usa.geojson`.
 4. Save the compressed result in `data/countries_de_jure_usa.geojson.gz`.

+The `data/` directory is ignored by Git.
+Generated files are published automatically by GitHub Actions to the `data-latest` release when source GeoJSON checksums change.

 ### Makefile Options